KDE/digikam-doc/README.md

 # Continuous Integration

-At all changes in this repository as commits and Merge Request, the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will recompile automatically all the contents to check the validity of the DocBook files, including the current translations of the documentations.
+At all changes done in this repository, as commits and Merge Request, the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will recompile automatically all the contents to check the validity of the DocBook files, including the current translations of the documentations.